Last Updated on May 15, 2019

-Search engine optimization plays a critical part in the success of your inbound marketing efforts by increasing the effectiveness of the other three pillars – content marketing, social media marketing and public relations – to drive targeted traffic to your website.
+Search engine optimization plays a critical part in the success of your inbound marketing efforts.
+Implementing a solid SEO strategy increases the effectiveness of the other two pillars of inbound marketing: content marketing and social media marketing.
+Working together, these strategies drive targeted traffic to your website.
 All of these content strategies need to be optimized in order to work towards the common goal of inbound marketing:

 - Attract visitors

 - Nurture leads to build relationships and hopefully, turn them into customers.

 Since inbound marketing has been introduced, creating quality content is still the most important criteria for search engine optimization to be effective.
 Although search engines have changed the way they present and rank information to users, this change has made the results much more personalized and localized to each individual user.

 Investing in original, quality content creation is essential is no longer an option if you are serious about inbound marketing.
 Rather than play games with search engines, provide them what they want, written in a way that helps them index and rank your content more effectively.

 Check out this post by Brafton for a bit of history as to how SEO has evolved over the last 15 years.

 Before you start optimizing your content, do some keyword research and build your list.
 Think about how your prospects and customers search for your products and services.
 Come up with a list of the top 10 keyword phrases that you absolutely want to rank high in the search engine results.
 Then focus on using those appropriately on your site, especially on your pages.
 For your blog posts, you most likely will have a longer list of keywords that you want to use for blog categories.

 Quality content written to focus on specific keywords has several benefits:

 - Content will meet the needs of your audience;